Ford to raise production as US auto sales start to recover

 “The industry is on its track back,” said Jeff Schuster, executive vice president of automotive for LMC and Global Data.

-Shares of Ford rose 3.6% in Friday afternoon trading, after the production announcement was made.
+Shares of Ford closed Friday up 4.2%, getting a boost after the production announcement was made.

 At crosstown rival General Motors, full-size pickup truck inventory rebounded enough that it will shut down a factory in Ft.
 Wayne, Indiana, for two weeks starting March 27 to control it.